5T33Z0/OC-Little-Translated/I_Windows/Bloatfree_Win.md

     ```
 10. Next, open the `CustomApps.txt` file.
 It contains all the apps that are available in the selected windows build:<br>![c9cf383ed68ee6d9a9eef8e372dd8b99a11e6b8129ab2609d830da966a3fa39e](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/3b69926e-fe4e-4f8c-9582-0af9bfad3d9f)
 11. Most of the apps are disabled (commented-out) by default via `#`.
 To enable any of them, you only have to delete the `#` in front of them.
-12. Once you've decided which features you want, double-click the `uup_download_windows.cmd` to start the download and build process.

-The necessary files wll be downloaded from Microsoft Servers and the iso will be compiled.
+12. Once you've decided which features you want, double-click `uup_download_windows.cmd`.
+The necessary files to build the ISO will be downloaded from Microsoft Servers and then the image will be compiled.
 This takes about an hour or so.
-Afterwards you will have a super-clean vanilla Windows ISO without any garbage apps and without having to mess with powershell or the registry.
+Afterwards, you will have a super-clean vanilla Windows ISO without any garbage apps and without having to mess with powershell or the registry.

 > [!TIP]
 >